This butternut squash risotto recipe is a perfect gluten free holiday recipe that will be sure to satisfy all of your friends and family!

 Step 4: Add cashews to a high speed blender and puree.
 Add in milk, thawed squash, cinnamon, nutmeg, salt and pepper and puree until very smooth.

 Step 5: Once the rice is cooked, stir in the cashew cream, along with the remaining frozen squash, chard and cooked caramelized onion.
 Season with salt and pepper, to taste.

 I also add in lots of big bold cool-weather flavours like caramelized onions, sage, rosemary, ginger and swiss chard.
 It’s almost too pretty too eat.
 Almost being the key word here, of course.

 Oh, and to make it seem like there’s a little parmesan cheese on top, I dust a little bit of pulverized cashews that I processed into a powder in the food processor or blender.

-This Butternut Squash Vegan Risotto also takes some short cuts from the store like frozen butternut squash so while it’s elegant enough for your holiday party, it is so simple you can pull it off on a weeknight.
-The best friggin’ weeknight ever.
+This butternut squash risotto recipe also takes some short cuts from the store like frozen butternut squash.
+So while it’s elegant enough for your holiday party, it is so simple you can pull it off on a weeknight.

 - 3 tbsp extra virgin olive oil divided

 - 2 cups Arborio rice

 - 1 cup dry white wine